SalomePlatform/adao/doc/en/reference.rst

     *Required command*.
 This is a string to indicate the data assimilation or optimization algorithm chosen.
 The choices are limited and available through the GUI.
 There exists for example "3DVAR", "Blue"...
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for calculation algorithms`_.
+See below the list of algorithms and associated parameters in the following subsection `Optional and required commands for calculation algorithms`_.

 **AlgorithmParameters**
     *Optional command*.
 This command allows to add some optional parameters to control the data assimilation or optimization algorithm.
-It is defined as a "*Dict*" type object, that is, given as a script.
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for calculation algorithms`_.
+Its value is defined as a "*Dict*" type object.
+See below the list of algorithms and associated parameters in the following subsection `Optional and required commands for calculation algorithms`_.

 **Background**
     *Required command*.
 This indicates the background or initial vector used, previously noted as :math:`\mathbf{x}^b`.
-It is defined as a "*Vector*" type object, that is, given either as a string or as a script.
+Its value is defined as a "*Vector*" type object.

 **BackgroundError**
     *Required command*.
 This indicates the background error covariance matrix, previously noted as :math:`\mathbf{B}`.
-It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object, that is, given either as a string or as a script.
+Its value is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object.

 **ControlInput**
     *Optional command*.
 This indicates the control vector used to force the evolution model at each step, usually noted as :math:`\mathbf{U}`.
-It is defined as a "*Vector*" or a *VectorSerie* type object, that is, given either as a string or as a script.
+Its value is defined as a "*Vector*" or a *VectorSerie* type object.
 When there is no control, it has to be a void string ''.

 **Debug**
     *Required command*.
 This define the level of trace and intermediary debug